Symphony No. 5 (Bruckner): First performances

 The Fifth was first performed in public on two pianos by Joseph Schalk and Franz Zottmann on 20 April 1887 in the Bösendorfersaal in Vienna.
 The first orchestral performance – in the inauthentic "Schalk version", with a changed orchestration in Wagnerian fashion and omitting 122 bars of the finale – was conducted by Franz Schalk in Graz on 8 April 1894.
 Bruckner, who died two years later, was sick and unable to attend.
-He in fact never heard this symphony performed by an orchestra.
+He never heard this symphony performed by an orchestra.

 Instrumentation

-One pair each flutes, oboes, clarinets, bassoons, with four horns, three trumpets, three trombones and one bass tuba along with timpani and strings.
+The score calls for two flutes, two oboes, two clarinets, two bassoons, four horns, three trumpets, three trombones and one bass tuba along with timpani and strings.
 The tuba was added in 1878 (the same year Bruckner added one to his Fourth Symphony).
 See versions below.

 Structure

 The symphony is not outwardly a work of storm and stress, but it is a piece of "working out", one of Bruckner's most contrapuntally intricate works.
-There are four movements; the climax comes unusually late, in the chorale at the end of the last movement, posing a huge interpretive challenge:
+There are four movements; that the climax comes unusually late, in the chorale at the end of the last movement, poses a huge interpretive challenge:

 All but the third movement begin with pizzicato strings, hence the above-mentioned nickname.
 The pizzicato figures are symmetrical in the sense that the outer movements share one figure while the middle movements share another.

 Jochum's thoughts

 Noted Bruckner conductor Eugen Jochum wrote in detail about the symphony's interpretive challenges, noting that, in contrast to the Seventh Symphony, "the climax... is not merely in the last movement but at the very end, in the chorale. ...
 The first, second and third movements seem almost a... vast preparation. ...
 The preparatory character applies especially to the first movement [whose] introduction ... is a large-scale foundation... destined to bear the weight of all four movements."
-As evidence, he detailed the way... the introduction's thematic materials function in later movements, and said the interpreter "must direct everything towards the Finale and its ending... and continually keep something in reserve for the conclusion."
+As evidence, he detailed the way the introduction's thematic materials function in later movements, and said the interpreter "must direct everything towards the Finale and its ending... and continually keep something in reserve for the conclusion."

-Jochum also detailed tempo and its relationships and modifications as an element in achieving overall direction and unity, and regarded the quarter notes in the first-movement introduction as "the fundamental tempo".
+Jochum also discussed the choice of tempo, and its relationships and modifications, as an element in achieving overall direction and unity throughout the symphony, regarding the quarter notes in the first-movement introduction as "the fundamental tempo".
 Also, he wrote that in the Finale's double fugue, "it is not enough to bring out themes as such [because] subsidiary parts would be too loud."
 To get the desired contrapuntal clarity, he detailed dynamic subtleties required.
+Jochum ascribed elements of Bruckner's orchestration, as well as his precise indications of articulation, to his familiarity with the organ.